tensorflow/docs/site/en/api_docs/python/tf/keras/layers/Layer.md

 #### Arguments:

-* <b>`updates`</b>: Update op, or list/tuple of update ops.
+* <b>`updates`</b>: Update op, or list/tuple of update ops, or zero-arg callable that returns an update op.
+A zero-arg callable should be passed in order to disable running the updates by setting `trainable=False` on this Layer, when executing in Eager mode.
 * <b>`inputs`</b>: If anything other than None is passed, it signals the updates are conditional on some of the layer's inputs, and thus they should only be run where these inputs are available.
   This is the case for BatchNormalization updates, for instance.
   If None, the updates will be taken into account unconditionally, and you are responsible for making sure that any dependency they might have is available at runtime.
   A step counter might fall into this category.

 <h3 id="add_variable"><code>add_variable</code></h3>